AirQualityGermany/AirQuality-project-2018_2019-F.I.R-and-Geotab-GmbH/README.md

 # Cooperation-RWTH-and-Geotab
 Repository created to host any SW development activities around the Air Quality project between f.i.r and Geotab

+# Github -Working with Directories
+For this project files can be organized in directories.
+A new directory can be created using :
+- Click on New File
+- Type a folder name folowed by "/" to go down into a subfolder.
+- Type '..' and then "/" to jump upwards one directory.
+- Use the backspace key to edit the parent directory's name. (https://github.com/KirstieJane/STEMMRoleModels/wiki/Creating-new-folders-in-GitHub-repository-via-the-browser)

 # Building the sensor node (Prototypes #1-#4)
 What you will need:
 - 1 x [Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/)